ember-addons/bootstrap-for-ember/app/templates/showcase/show_components/tabs-panes.md

 # Tab Panes

-Defining {{#linkTo "show_components.tabs"}}Tab Component{{/linkTo}} covers the Tabs rendering and help you to interact with the selected tab.
+Defining {{#link-to "show_components.tabs"}}Tab Component{{/link-to}} covers the Tabs rendering and help you to interact with the selected tab.
 But usually some content should be rendered as a response for a tab click right?

 This is where _Tab Panes_ come into play, a tab pane is the content area of each rendered tab, when a tab is selected, the corresponding _tab pane_ becomes visible, see below for the possible options.